-Special Feature fromSCVO:Cost of Living & RunningCostsCrisis
+Special Feature from SCVO: Cost of Living & Running Costs Crisis

 As the cost of living crisis takes hold, people and communities need voluntary sector services more than ever.
 At the same time, voluntary organisations face spiralling costs, falling income and an uncertain future.
-We know that 61% of voluntary organisations are experiencing financial challenges while continuing to see an increased demand for services.
+It's a worrying time.
+We're here to provide practical support and help fight your corner.